60dimension/IELTS-Vocabularies/Vocabulary04.md

 These piecemeal solutions won't work.

-It takes in anybody regardless of religion, color, or creed.
+It takes in anybody regardless of religion, colour, or creed.

 Heavy goods could be brought upriver in barges.